 It may take several seconds for your iPhone to show the graph, as it takes time to scan and analyze its storage.
 Even after the chart first appears, you’ll want to wait several seconds more for it to stabilize, as the app list and storage sizes can change while your phone completes its analysis.

-Your iPhone Storage menu will divide that bar up top into familiar categories like Apps, Media, Photos, and Mail, but also an Other category that is sometimes very large.
-It’s common for Other to be in the 5-20GB range, but if it’s way over 20GB, it has probably grown out of control.
-You can scroll all the way down to the bottom of the app list where you will see “iOS” and “System Data” listed.
-Tap on “System Data” to see how much “Other System Data” is taking up.
+Your iPhone Storage menu will divide that bar up top into familiar categories like Apps, Media, Photos, and Mail, but also an Other/System Data category that is sometimes very large.
+It’s common for System Data to be in the 5GB to 20GB range, but if it’s way over 20GB, it has probably grown out of control.
+You can scroll all the way down to the bottom of the app list where you will see iOS, which are the files required by the system and are usually around 10GB, and System Data, which are files other than apps and downloads that are collected by iOS.
+Tap on System Data to see how much space it is taking up.

 Safari’s caches can start to grow pretty large, too.
 And if you send tons of texts with images or video, the caches for that can start to fill up a lot of space.
 Your iPhone is supposed to manage these caches to keep your storage from becoming completely full, but it doesn’t always do a great job.